+Advantages

-Advantages Disadvantages a.
-The locker is not monopolized by one person whether or not they use it. b.
-Overall, accommodates more bicyclists with the same number of lockers. c.
-The smart card can be used at any VTA locker systemwide, and also at lockers with similar technology Bay Areawide. d.
+- a.
+The locker is not monopolized by one person. - b.
+The smart card can be used at any VTA locker system- wide, and at lockers with similar technology Bay Areawide. - c.
 Can be easily monitored.
-Data is gathered on how many people and how often and/or how long lockers are rented. e.
-Available 24 hours a day, 7 days a week. a.
-Users will still have to sign up in advance in order to obtain the Smart Card (this will enable the user to use a locker at any location with an e-locker, not just one locker at one location). b.
-Nominal charge for bike parking to pay for the smart card technology com- pared to current VTA policy of free lockers.
+Data is gathered on how many people and how often and/or how long lockers are rented. - d.
+Available 24 hours a day, 7 days a week. - e.
+Wi-fi enabled lockers permit real-time occupancy information for customers and providers.